RebelsNLU-jaist/rebelsnlu-jaist.github.io/joinus.md

 # Step 1: Talk to us

-It is very important to see if your working style matches our lab.
+It is very important to see if your working style and research interest matches our lab.
-Currently, I'm hosting one-on-one free discussion hours, where we will be relaxed and informally discuss anything related to the lab (for example, about me, research topics, skills needed) possibly with coffee/tea.
+I'm accepting one-on-one free discussion hours, where we will be relaxed and informally discuss anything related to the lab (for example, about me, research topics, skills needed) possibly with coffee/tea.
 Either online or offline is fine.
 Feel free to [contact me via email](https://rebelsnlu-jaist.github.io/contact.html) (もちろん日本語でもOKです！).

 # Step 2: Apply for the lab

-If you really think that you want to work with us after the talk session, apply for it!
-There are several ways to work with us.
+Still interested in joining us after the talk session?
+Apply for it!
+There are several ways to join us.

 **For JAIST students**